edwardfoyle/junior-design/README.md

 In order to utilize the full capabilities of this application, you must have the following:

 - Webcam
-- Cable to connect your telescope and your computer and corresponding driver
+- Cable to connect your telescope and your computer and the corresponding driver

 ## Installation